Jimmy O. Yang: Career

-Yang did his first stand-up set at 21 years old as "Lowball Jim" at the Ha Ha Comedy Club in North Hollywood, Los Angeles.
+Yang did his first stand-up set at 21 years old as "Lowball Jim" at the Ha Ha Comedy Club likely between June 2008 and June 2009 in North Hollywood, Los Angeles.

 After graduation, he interned at the financial consulting firm Smith Barney in Beverly Hills, California, but found it unfulfilling and turned down its return offer.
 Instead, he returned to San Diego to finish his graduation requirements.
 He stayed in the city afterward, where he sold used cars, DJed at a strip club, and seated customers at a comedy club to support himself while doing stand-up sets for free at The Comedy Palace.
 There he met his mentor, Sean Kelly, a stand-up comedian who ran the venue and later created the reality show Storage Hunters.

 When Yang moved back to Los Angeles, he signed up with Central Casting, due to their low barrier of entry, and with various casting websites.
 He was spurred to consider acting when a friend told him there was money to be made in residual checks from commercials.
 In the interim, he did stand-up sets around Southern California and signed up for acting classes.
 He eventually found acting representation through the Vesta Talent Agency.

 Yang made his television debut on the CBS series 2 Broke Girls in 2012, and his first late-night stand-up appearance on The Arsenio Hall Show in 2014.
 He played Tang-See in season 9 of It's Always Sunny in Philadelphia, and appeared in an episode of Criminal Minds as Nathan Chow, a high-school student who suffered a psychotic break.
 He was a writer/consultant for the Harlem Globetrotters, and voiced roles in the video game Infamous Second Son.